antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 {
     if (MyString.IsNullOrEmpty(st))
     {
-        // This will generate a warning:
+        // This would generate a warning:
         // Console.WriteLine(s.Length);
         return;
     }